Here are some common questions and answers about Long Island Elite Football.

 Do winter practices get held indoors and is there an additional cost?

 The National Teams practice almost exclusively outdoors.
 Occasionally there are indoor practices.
-Sometimes the indoor fees are covered by LIE, and sometimes the fee is broken up and absorbed by the players.
+Sometimes the indoor fees are covered by LIE495, and sometimes the fee is broken up and absorbed by the players.

 If I make the team how much does it cost to join?

-Players are responsible for providing their own shoulder pads and purchasing an LIE495 helmet.
-Players are responsible for covering their own travel, lodging, and meal expenses.
+Players are responsible for providing their own shoulder pads and helmet, travel, lodging, and meal expenses.
 We are always pushing for volume discounts and combined incentives for lodging, meals, and mass transit on coach buses.
 As our organization grows in sponsorship we will be looking for the possibility to subsidize travel and lodging for coaches and players.

 Our registration fee is a fraction of the cost of comparable programs in Lacrosse and Soccer.
 We believe in the value of what we deliver, if you’re indecisive about the price this program is not for you.

 Tryout results and invites are sent on a “rolling” basis throughout the year.
-We will let you know when tryouts are over.
 You will only receive notification if you made the team.
 If you do not make the team you may return for tryouts the following year.

 What position will I be selected for, and will I play on both offense and defense?

-Your head coach will decide which position you will play on the team and whether or not you play on both offense and defense.
+Your head coach will decide which position you will play on the team and whether or not you play offense, defense, or in rare cases both.
 You may be selected for the position you normally play on your town team, or the coach might plug you into a different role on the national team.
-Some players play on one side of the ball, and others play on both, there are no guarantees.
+Most players play on one side of the ball, and in rare cases some play on both.
+There are no guarantees.
 By accepting your invitation you agree to fulfill whatever responsibilities the head coach asks of you, and to the best of your ability.

 Here on our website.